mr-scrpt/chronovimus/README.md

 - Keeps track of buffer transitions as a timeline.
 - Creates a branch when you open a new buffer from the middle of your history.
 - Removes duplicate entries to keep the history clean.
+- Provides an intuitive picker interface for visualizing and navigating your buffer history.

+## Features

+- **Smart History Management**: Maintains a complete timeline of your buffer navigation
+- **Branch Support**: Creates intelligent branches when opening new buffers from historical positions
+- **Deduplication**: Automatically removes duplicate entries to keep history clean
+- **Visual History Browser**: Uses snacks.nvim picker for an intuitive visual interface to browse and jump through your buffer history
+- **Clear Navigation**: Simple commands for moving backward and forward through your buffer history

 ## How It Works